SpringTree/jsonschema-to-typings/README.md

 As such the default formatters and custom formatter can not be enforced or declared.

 ### Null type
-JSON Schema has a 'null' type but in TypeScript any type is nullable.
+JSON Schema has a `null` type but in TypeScript any type is nullable.
-I opted to default to 'number' for these properties because 'any' felt to open ended.
+I opted to default to `number` for these properties because `any` felt to open ended.